Pause, hike, cut: Central banks diverge over regional challenges

 - China to expand stimulus -

-The message from China this week has been starkly different, as policymakers at the PBC look to reignite the world's second-largest economy after months of underwhelming data.
+The message from China this week has been starkly different, as policymakers at the PBOC look to reignite the world's second-largest economy after months of underwhelming data.

 Beijing has kept interest rates low compared with other major economies, but near-zero inflation highlights challenges faced by officials trying to stimulate growth.

-"All the data points so far sent consistent signals that the economic momentum is weakening," Zhiwei Zhang, president of Pinpoint Asset Management, said in a note on Thursday.
+"All the data points so far sent consistent signals that the economic momentum is weakening," Zhiwei Zhang, president of Pinpoint Asset Management, said Thursday.

 Alongside barely positive inflation in May, exports fell and industrial production growth slowed, as factories returned to full capacity after the pandemic.